Market Insights: Making Sense Of The Market’s Currency And Inflation Fears

 Once again, leverage, financial engineering and accounting rules affecting fund manager careers, have turned what should have been the ultimate “buy and hold” long-term investments of pension funds, into financial bombshells.
 As I often say to clients, who are mainly everyday Singaporeans, you are not a fund manager and you do not have to live a fund manager’s life and make trade-offs with your client’s long-term interests because of your job pressures using fancy structures or solutions, and end up only benefitting bankers’ (now uncapped) bonuses.
 The beautiful thing about the family offices of all of us ordinary folk, as opposed to billionaires, is that they are not managed by fund managers who need to show that they are doing something and outperforming other professionals in the short-term to avoid getting fired.

+Instead, you can, and should, use advisers who choose fund managers who do not engage in such activity, like shifting your asset allocations because of short-term data or because they are compelled to demonstrate they can pick companies to outperform in each macroeconomic situation all the time.
+There aren’t that many of such fund managers who make the cut, which is why at MoneyOwl we have admitted only a few rather than hundreds of funds.
+We curate rather than proliferate and emphasise quality, not variety.
 This is not to say that there aren’t strong headwinds facing the global economy in the next few months or even the next one or two years.
 The crisis is one of credibility, specifically, the ability of governments and central banks of major economies to rein in inflation and at the same time avoid a hard recession.
 To be fair, there have been multiple shocks over the last several years: the Covid-19 pandemic, leading to a huge government and monetary stimulus, supply-side shocks and the Russia-Ukraine conflict, pressurising food and energy prices.
 Policymakers have their work cut out for them.

 The other major concern is that of US dollar strength.
 Whatever your views on the US economy may be, the dominance of the US dollar and US capital markets far outweighs its economy’s relative size: it represents more than 80% of world foreign exchange transactions, 60% of official foreign reserves, and half of cross-border loans and trade invoices.
 [2] As a result, the US dollar is still the dominant place where investors take refuge in stressed times, but the risk is that the financial outflows from the rest of the world into the US cause weaker currencies elsewhere, especially in places where foreign reserves are low and spending is high.
 Countries would then have to also raise interest rates or tighten the monetary supply to support their currencies, and this causes a contractionary impact on domestic economies.
 US dollar strength is currently buttressed by the Federal Reserve’s determination to quash domestic inflation by raising rates – and the US is not about to change its domestic policy because the rest of the world suffers.
 Individually, each country will also try to dampen inflation, especially wage-price spirals; at home in Singapore, the government has already recently signalled its concern about this, meaning that wages cannot increase ahead of productivity.